 In severe cases, especially if treatment isn’t started as soon as possible, kernicterus can lead to death.

 If an infant has high bilirubin levels, physicians will generally put the baby under specialized lighting (known as light therapy or phototherapy) in order to bring the levels down.
 Phototherapy facilitates the breakdown of bilirubin in the skin.
 If the bilirubin levels are significantly high, a blood exchange procedure may be performed.

 Causes and Risk Factors

 Babies born prematurely have the highest rates of developing jaundice and kernicterus.
 Other risk factors include blood incompatibilities, maternal infections, and macrosomia.

 Medical neglect caused by physicians and other professionals can also lead to kernicterus.
-The following instance are examples in which healthcare professionals act negligently, which can cause brain damage and other medical issues.
+The following instances are examples in which healthcare professionals act negligently, which can cause brain damage and other medical issues.

 - Stalling or postponing jaundice treatment